Right-angled Artin subgroups of Artin groups: Introduction

 In Section \ref{s:coxartin}, we give some background on Coxeter and Artin groups.
 Section \ref{s:lr} is devoted to proving Theorems \ref{t:main2} and \ref{t:main3}.
 In Section \ref{s:raags} we study RAAG subgroups of RAAG's, and it can be read independently of the rest of the paper.
 In Sections \ref{s:small} and \ref{s:folding} we use this to prove Theorem \ref{t:main} first in the small type case (i.e.\ where all $m_{st}\leq 3$), and then for the remaining cases.
 Section \ref{s:applications} discusses some applications.

 \begin{Acknowledgements} The second author wishes to thank Mike Davis and Giang Le for very helpful discussions.
-This material is based upon work done while the second author was supported by the National Science Foundation under Award No. 1704364, and the first author was supported by the National Science Foundation under Grant No. DMS-1928930, as a participant in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2020 semester. \end{Acknowledgements}
+We also thank the anonymous referee for their comments and suggestions.
+This material is based upon work done while the second author was supported by the National Science Foundation under Award No.\ 1704364.
+The first author was supported by the National Science Foundation under Grant No.\ DMS-1928930, as a participant in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2020 semester, and the National Science Foundation Grant No.\ DMS-2105548. \end{Acknowledgements}